Watson, Simpson make most of family time at soggy Masters

-AUGUSTA, Georgia (AP) -- While severe weather cancelled the Masters popular Par 3 Contest for the first time in history, Bubba Watson was able to get on the course with his two children before it was shut down.
+AUGUSTA, Georgia (AP) -- While severe weather canceled the Masters' popular Par 3 Contest for the first time in history, Bubba Watson was able to get on the course with his two children before it was shut down.

 The two-time Masters champion enjoyed every moment.

-Watson and former U.S. Open champion Webb Simpson were first off the tee at Augusta National's par-3 layout in between major storms that first cleared the course at 10 a.m. - then shut it down for good about 3 1-2 hours later.
+Watson and former U.S. Open champion Webb Simpson were first off the tee at Augusta National's par-3 layout in between major storms that first cleared the course at 10 a.m. - then closed it for good about 3+ hours later.
 The start of the Par 3 Contest was delayed, but the two major champions made it through the nine-hole course, along with their wives and a total of six children: the Watsons' two and the Simpsons' four.

 Watson had 5-year-old son Caleb as his personal marshal, the youngster extending his arms skyward whenever his father or playing partner Simpson would putt.